spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 Edit Context
 !!!!!!!!!!!!

-Edit Context is the default context used for editing.
-Whenever a new .pmap is created or added,  it becomes the editing context from which other .pmaps are derived by default.
+Edit Context is the default context used for adding new files.
+Whenever a new .pmap is created or added, it becomes the editing context from which future .pmaps are derived by default.

 Operational Context
 !!!!!!!!!!!!!!!!!!!

 Operational Context is the .pmap which is nominally in use by the pipeline.
-Generally speaking,  multiple contexts might be added to CRDS as the Edit Context long before they become operational.
+While it's common to make new files operational as each context is added,  it's possible for the operational context to lag behind the edit context where new files are being added.

 Recent
 !!!!!!